PabloRaigoza/csu_chico_dsps2024/README.md

 - seg_model.keras (Keras model.
 Expects two images 1) Original image passed through VGG16 2) Segmentation mask made by seg_model.pt passed through VGG16)
 - obb_model.keras (Keras model.
 Expects two images 1) Original image passed through VGG16 2) Segmentation mask made by obb_model.pt on original image passed through VGG16)

+For segmentation training we used the roboflow data set found in the makefile:
+For obb training, we used the same roboflow data (but converted to obb by roboflow) found in the makefile:
+For classification we the dataset provided by the contest.

+For keras model training we used the dataset from the contest.

+**Note:** not all function in the notebook will run as they have precondition that train_v2 has two train directories (one with _train_ containing original images), and one with yolov8 containing the dataset tranformed in associated PCIs.
+We also assume you have the testing files in test_v2/test, as well as the roboflow datasets as installed by the makefile.

 In order to run our predictions define the functions in the notebook (not the ones for training) then you can use these functions:

 ```